 - Case studies of how researchers have used GIS to explore breast cancer risk factors

 - Community organizations demonstrating how geographic data are translated and applied

 Who should attend: environmental and breast cancer advocates, academic and community-based researchers, public health professionals, public policy leaders, health educators and community members.

 Pre-Workshop Short-course: Space Time Analysis for Health and the Environment

-This 1-day class will provide instruction on the space-time analysis of data relating health events to potential sources of environmental exposures.
-Examples of data will include the time and place of residence of individuals with a given diagnosis, space-time paths of cases and controls over the life course, and cancer rates in local areas through time.
-We will focus on chronic diseases, such as cancer.
+This 1-day class provided instruction on the space-time analysis of data relating health events to potential sources of environmental exposures.
+Examples of data included the time and place of residence of individuals with a given diagnosis, space-time paths of cases and controls over the life course, and cancer rates in local areas through time.
+We focused on chronic diseases, such as cancer.